kevinhennessy/AngularSpark/README.md

 # AngularSpark
 Demos for Beginners Guide to Angular 2.0 talk at Spark Conference, Charlotte on June 6.
 These demos are basically the TypeScript versions of what you can find on http:angular.io with a few tweaks that I made to get them working for me.

-For guided setup of Angular 2.0 developer preview and TypeScript 1.5 (which are used in these demos), watch this video from the Angular team https://www.youtube.com/watch?v=HmWm21cCAXM  In this video, the presenter Alex Eagle is using Visual Studio Code.
+For guided setup of Angular 2.0 developer preview and TypeScript 1.5 (which are used in these demos), watch this video from the Angular team https://www.youtube.com/watch?v=HmWm21cCAXM  The presenter Alex Eagle is using Visual Studio Code.

 Here is an alternate set of setup instructions taken from the repository for the Microsoft presentation at NGConf that can be found at https://github.com/Microsoft/ngconfdemo